neurosity/eeg-pipes/README.md

 # EEG Pipes

-Lettable RxJS operators for working with EEG data in Node and the Browser
+Pipeable RxJS operators for working with EEG data in Node and the Browser

 #### Usage